adlnet/xAPI-Spec/xAPI.md

 when it is written to storage.

 ###### Details
-The stored property is the literal time the Statement was stored.
-The LRS will use the [timestamp property](#timestamps) to record the time at which the experience described in the Statement.
+The stored property is of type [Timestamp](#timestamps).The stored property is the literal time the Statement was stored.
+Used to record the time at which the experience described in the Statement.

 ###### Requirements